dart-lang/language/accepted/future-releases/records/records-feature-specification.md

-language version is less than `v` (a "legacy library") to include types which denote or include the `Record` class, record types or record expressions when these terms arise directly or indirectly from references to another library whose language version is greater than or equal to `v`.
-For example, such a legacy library may reference a typedef name which is bound to a record type in another library, and the semantic interpretation of the typedef is as the underlying record type, just as it would be for any other type.
-Similarly, type inference may introduce record types into a legacy library, and such types will be interpreted by the compiler as record types as usual (that is, there is no erasure implied to remove these inferred types).
-A legacy library may refer to the `Record` class via a library which has re-exported it.
-Record values may flow into a legacy library via a reference to a member from another library, and a legacy library may freely call getters on record values (since there is no new syntax for calling a record getter).
+language version is less than `v` (a "legacy library") to include types which denote or include the `Record` class, record types or record expressions when these terms arise directly or indirectly from references to another library whose language version is greater than or equal to `v`.*

+*For example, such a legacy library may reference a typedef name which is bound to a record type in another library, and the semantic interpretation of the typedef is as the underlying record type, just as it would be for any other type.
+Similarly, type inference may introduce record types into a legacy library, and such types will be interpreted by the compiler as record types as usual (that is, there is no erasure implied to remove these inferred types).*

+*Record values may flow into a legacy library via a reference to a member from another library, and a legacy library may freely call getters on record values (since there is no new syntax for calling a record getter).
 The rationale for the choices described in this section is that the intent of language versioning (for an additive feature such as records) is to ensure that users do not accidentally use new features in a package without specifying an SDK constraint which ensures that their code will always be run on an SDK which supports the feature.
 But in the case of a legacy library which references record values or types indirectly via another library, the SDK constraint on the referenced library is sufficient to enforce this.*

 ## CHANGELOG

+### 1.19

+- Allow legacy libraries that don't support records to still be able to see the `Record` class in "dart:core" (#2661).

 ### 1.18